 Look for the release withafter the release name.

-The software was featured in a Colorado Pilot's Association webinar,
+And the software was also featured in a Colorado Pilot's Association webinar, which included a detailed demonstration of the software.
+It

 .